AdobeDocs/experience-platform.it-IT/help/segmentation/methods/streaming-segmentation.md

 La segmentazione in streaming è la capacità di valutare i tipi di pubblico in Adobe Experience Platform in tempo quasi reale concentrandosi sulla ricchezza dei dati.

 Con la segmentazione in streaming, la qualificazione del pubblico ora avviene quando i dati in streaming arrivano in Experience Platform, alleviando la necessità di pianificare ed eseguire processi di segmentazione.
-Questo consente di valutare i dati trasmessi in Experience Platform, e di mantenere automaticamente aggiornata l’iscrizione al pubblico.
+This allows you to evaluate data as its passed into Experience Platform, letting audience membership be automatically kept up-to-date.

-## Set di regole idonei {#rulesets}
+## Eligible rulesets {#rulesets}

 >[!IMPORTANT]
 >
->Per utilizzare la segmentazione in streaming, **devi** utilizzare un criterio di unione &quot;Attivo su Edge&quot;.
+>In order to use streaming segmentation, you **must** use a merge policy that is &quot;Active on Edge&quot;.
 Per ulteriori informazioni sui criteri di unione, consulta la [panoramica sui criteri di unione](../../profile/merge-policies/overview.md).

-Un set di regole è idoneo per la segmentazione in streaming se soddisfa uno dei criteri descritti nella tabella seguente.
+A ruleset will be eligible for streaming segmentation if it meets any of the criteria outlined in the following table.

 >[!NOTE]
 >